-Most subjects are delivered by the class teacher with specialist staff delivering Music, PE, Science and Modern Languages, which include French from Years 4 to 5, with Spanish or German introduced in Year 6.
+Most subjects are delivered by the class teacher with specialist staff delivering Music, PE, Science and Modern Languages, which include French from Year 4.
 Alongside this, there are opportunities for girls to develop a rich mixture of skills including those in Drama, Art, Computing, Food and Nutrition, Sport and Textiles.

 There is easy access to all the Senior School facilities for specialist learning and ready interaction between the older and younger pupils.
 As our pupils progress through the Junior School, they gain learning experience linked to the Senior School, culminating in a transition year in Year 6, when they enjoy full Senior School status as well as having significantly more lessons taught by specialist teachers in specialist classrooms.

 Each term, we aim to support and enliven our classroom provision through trips to the excellent local facilities, such as the Saxon Roundhouse on the moors, the At-Bristol Science Centre and the Outdoor Education Centre at Exeter Quay.

 Similarly, we regularly welcome inspirational visitors to the school including various authors and even Henry V111 for the annual Year 4’s Tudor Day!